 Being asked to write about yourself positively doesn’t come naturally to us all but like many things, it is a skill that can be learned.

 - Be honest with yourself (and us) about what makes you stand out.
-Deep down you probably know why you have been nominated so, without going over the top, be confident in highlighting those attributes or behaviour that make you stick out to the judges.
+Deep down, you probably know why you have been nominated so, without going over the top, be confident in highlighting those attributes or behaviours that make you stand out to the judges.

 - If you are unsure or uncomfortable doing that, ask some of your peers and work colleagues why they think you have been nominated.
 They may be able to help you see your achievements from a different perspective and help you formulate your entry.

 - Ask your colleagues and peers for testimonials and include them in your entry.
 Not only will these give your entry more gravitas with the judges, they could help you get an alternative perspective on your achievements.